zukarusan/JChoreco/README.md

 - `Spectrum`: A full description abstract class that has spectral information with the given sub-classed type
 - `Tensorflow Model`: A specific tensorflow model loader and runner with its [Java API][2].
 The loaded model is pretrained and stored in main resources package

+## Chord sets

+---

+Avalaible chord sets that can be predicted by the pre-trained neural model is located in the Chord.java class.
+They are in all keys with only major and minor scale:

+    "A#maj", "A#min", "Amaj", "Amin", "Bmaj", "Bmin", "C#maj", "C#min",
+    "Cmaj", "Cmin", "D#maj", "D#min", "Dmaj", "Dmin", "Emaj", "Emin", "F#maj", "F#min", "Fmaj", "Fmin", "G#maj", "G#min", "Gmaj", "Gmin"

 ## Quick wrap example